 Wondering how to make sense of your payslip each month?
 You may see chunks of your money being zapped by NI and tax, but what is PAYE?
-Here we show you how you can claim tax back via PAYE for a PAYE Tax Rebate.
+Here we show you how to claim tax back via PAYE for a PAYE Tax Rebate.

 What is PAYE?

-PAYE or pay as you earn is the system used by HM Revenue & Customs (HMRC) to deduct tax from employees or from people receiving income from other sources, such as a pension.
+PAYE, or pay as you earn, is the HM Revenue & Customs (HMRC) system to deduct tax from employees or people receiving income from other sources, such as a pension.

 PAYE tax is collected by an employer and sent to the tax office weekly or monthly, depending on the agreed payment arrangement.
-How much tax an employee needs to pay is worked out by the tax code given upon start of employment.
+How much tax an employee needs to pay is determined by the tax code given upon starting employment.

-Any income tax is deducted from an employee’s wages or other income straight away before the net income is paid to them.
+Any income tax is deducted from an employee’s wages or other income immediately before the net income is paid to them.

 PAYE and your tax code

-It is important for an employee to get the right PAYE tax code as it determines how much tax will be deducted from their earnings.
+An employee needs to get the correct PAYE tax code as it determines how much tax will be deducted from their earnings.

-It is the tax office’s responsibility to inform your employer annually what your tax code is and each and every time there is a change in your circumstances.
+It is the tax office’s responsibility to inform your employer annually what your tax code is every time there is a change in your circumstances.

-A tax code is usually composed of 3 or 4 numbers and 1 letter, such as 163L, and is indicated on an employee’s payslip.
-Those set of numbers indicate your Personal Allowance or the amount of tax-free money you can enjoy before you start paying taxes.
+A tax code usually consists of 3 or 4 numbers and one letter, such as 163L, and is indicated on an employee’s payslip.
+Those numbers indicate your Personal Allowance or the amount of tax-free money you can enjoy before you start paying taxes.

-There are instances when you are assigned the wrong tax code that may result in either underpaid or overpaid taxes.
+When you are assigned the wrong tax code, that may result in underpaying or overpaying taxes.

-Find out if you’re on the right tax code… what is emergency tax?
+Find out if you’re on the correct tax code… what is emergency tax?

 Are you due a PAYE tax rebate?

-As previously mentioned, there are cases when you end up paying too much or too little tax even under PAYE.
-It is important that you find out to spare yourself from possible repercussions which will cost you hundreds or thousands.
+As previously mentioned, there are cases when you end up paying too much or too little tax, even under PAYE.
+You must find out how to spare yourself from possible repercussions that will cost you hundreds or thousands.

 You may end up paying too much tax if you have the wrong tax code, did not claim tax relief on job expenses, or is not a UK resident for tax purposes.

-In case you overpaid tax, you will be eligible for a PAYE tax rebate that you can claim.
+If you overpay tax, you will be eligible for a PAYE tax rebate that you can claim.

 The PAYE tax year